Should you consolidate your savings?

-Simply put, consolidating your savings is taking the money you have with several different financial institutions, and putting it together in one place, to take full advantage of one plan.
+Simply put, consolidating your savings means taking the money you have with several different financial institutions and putting it together in one place.
+This way, you can take full advantage of one plan.

-Consolidating your savings into one account can make managing your investments simpler, lead to less confusion or stress, and potentially mean more money for retirement.
+Consolidating your savings into one account can make managing your investments simpler.
+It can lead to less confusion or stress, and may mean more money for retirement.

-- First, you may be able to save on management fees.
 Every investment comes with fees, usually shown as a percentage.
-The percentage may sound small, but even a 0.75% reduction in fees can mean thousands of dollars more in your piggy bank for retirement, without having to increase your contributions.
+The percentage may sound small.
+But even a 0.75% reduction in fees can mean thousands of dollars more in your piggy bank for retirement – without having to increase your contributions.

 2. It gives you a chance to consider your investment returns.

 Having your savings in one place provides you with an overview of your investments.
 This enables you to regularly review and rebalance your investment mix.
 It also lets you determine the amount of investment risk you're comfortable with.

 Since various assets perform differently over the short and long term, doing this can also help ensure you're not missing an opportunity to earn more on your investments.

 - What do you do when the stock market goes down?

 - COVID-19 and your savings plan: What can you do about it?